SmileiPIC/tutorials/advanced_wakefield.rst

 The simulation used for this tutorial is relatively heavy so make sure to submit the job on 160 cores at least.

-Disclaimer: This tutorial is done in 2D which is not physically relevent.
-Proper simulation of this kind must be done in 3D.
+Disclaimer: This tutorial is done in 2D which is not physically relevant.
+Proper simulation of this kind must be done in 3D or in cylindrical geometry with azimuthal mode decomposition (see the related tutorial).
 Even in 2D, this case is a bit heavy with respect to the other tutorial and can not be run on a labtop.
 We suggest using around a hundred cores to run this tutorial in a reasonable time.